 FOREIGN REAL ESTATE INVESTORS

-Foreign Investors have been borrowing money to buy real estate from the start of this country’s history.
-From 1776 to now, the United States has valued the entrepreneur spirit and drive above all else.
-Here at Socotra Capital, we understand foreign interest in the U.S. intimately: both principals of Socotra are the sons and grandsons of immigrants.
+The United States values the entrepreneur spirit and drive above all else, and here at Socotra Capital, we understand foreign interest in the U.S. intimately.
+Both principals of Socotra are the sons and grandsons of immigrants.
 The same is true of much of our staff as well.
 We have heard the stories of how their families came over, and how difficult it was to secure financing for real estate for investment or starting a business.

 Foreign investment in U.S. businesses and real estate shouldn’t be hard.